NWA World Junior Heavyweight Championship: History

 In 2011, The Sheik was the NWA World Heavyweight Champion but was stripped of the championship for refusing to defend against Adam Pearce.
-The Junior Heavyweight Champion Craig Classic vacated the title in protest.
-Pro Wrestling Zero1 did not recognize the vacancy and recognised Classic as the real champion.
+The NWA World Junior Heavyweight Champion Craig Classic vacated the title in protest.
+Pro Wrestling Zero1 did not recognize the vacancy and declared Classic as the real champion.

-In 2014, NWA began to work with New Japan Pro Wrestling.
-The champion at that time, Chase Owens, defended the title in several NJPW events.
-During the working relationship, Jushin Thunder Liger and Tiger Mask held the title.
+In 2014, NWA re-established its working relationship with NJPW.
+The champion at that time, Chase Owens, defended the title on several NJPW events.
+During the working relationship, Jushin Thunder Liger and Tiger Mask IV held the title.
 On May 1, 2017, Billy Corgan's company, Lightning One, Inc., purchased the NWA, including its name, rights, trademarks, and championships.
 As a result, the NWA World Junior Heavyweight Championship was vacated.
 Corgan's ownership took effect on October 1, 2017.
-The title was vacant until March 2022 when Homicide won the title on night two of the 2022 Crockett Cup.
+The title remained vacant until March 2022 when Homicide won the title on night two of the 2022 Crockett Cup.